zerowastefestival/zerowastefestival.github.io/index.md

 Concession tickets for students, pensioners, and disabled persons -- you will need to present a valid student ID/travel pass/primary medical certificate in your name on the day to avail of the offer.
 Even though admission for children is free, we kindly ask you to buy a tickets for all your children in advance - that really makes it easier for us to plan ahead and offer exciting workshops for your small ones.

 <a href="#top">Back to top</a>

+## Photo and video recording

+We will be taking pictures and short videos for our website and social media.
+If you do not want to be in any photos or videos, just talk to one of our volunteers.

+<a href="#top">Back to top</a>

 ## Volunteer with us!

 We are currently looking for volunteers helping us to organise the upcoming Zero Waste Festival: Make It Last.